Adri-md-1208/Quantum-Project/README.md

 # Quantum-Project
-I will test with some quantum circuits
+I will test with some quantum circuits in IBMQ Experience